wso2/docs-is/en/identity-server/next/docs/guides/organization-management/manage-organizations.md

 ## Prerequisites

-To create organizations:

-- You need to have organization management privileges in the organization (root).
+To create organizations, you need to have organization management privileges in the organization (root).

 ## Create an organization